dhanushp08/CCTV-Crowd-Flow-Analyzer/README.md

 ## Performance

 The system provides real-time human detection and counting.
-Performance can vary based on:

-  * The complexity of the video scene.
-  * The resolution of the input video.
-  * The hardware running the code (CPU vs. GPU).
-  * The chosen YOLOv8 model size (YOLOv8n is lightweight).

-The current setup effectively tracks and counts individuals, providing an accurate representation of people flow within the defined ROI.
+System is quite accurate given there is a limited number of people either entering or exiting the location.
+But the code does not work well when it is SUPER-CROWDED.
+It performs better than a human if you exactly want to know the performance of the code.
+Goal is to improve it so it can work well in congested locations as well.

 ## How to Run 🚀